Agile-Labs-Tech/agilelabs-isms-policy/24 security baseline standard and hardening policy/README.md

 # Roles and Responsibilities

-1. Information Security Officer is responsible to:
+1. Technical Leader is responsible to:
     - Identify and evaluate appropriate corrective actions to rectify the issues as timely as possible.
     - Identify potential non-compliance to Agile Lab&#39;s information security policies and procedures; including to perform a risk assessment to identify the potential risk impacts, and to evaluate additional risk treatment measures to manage and control the identified deviations.
     - Propose and seek approval to implement the appropriate corrective actions and the proposed schedule to implement the changes.